simonscoffins/entityframework-testing/README.md

 # entityframework-testing
-Helper utilities for faking Entity Framework when unit testing
+Utility classes for faking Entity Framework when unit testing

+Implemented for FakeItEasy